VadimRadermacher/bootstrap1/readme.md

 Your application can then be consulted at `http://localhost:1234`.

-### Building the project and publish on Github Pages
+### Building the project and publishing on Github Pages

 If you want to deploy this website for real you must first build it with this command: